 - Property can be manually entered into some syndication websites

-Delayed Listings (also known as Coming Soon listings) are listed in the MLS for up to 14 days (but can be made Active earlier).
-The system is designed to build agent-to-agent buzz while the property is prepared for showings, which could be for a variety of reasons (painting, carpet, etc).
+Coming Soon Listings (formerly known as Delayed listings) are listed in the MLS for up to 30 days (but can be made Active earlier).
+The system is designed to build agent-to-agent buzz while the property is prepared for syndication, which could be for a variety of reasons (photos, painting, a tenant, etc).

 - Cooperation/compensation is required